The longest running professional paralegal body in the UK

 Join us and become part of the longest running professional paralegal community in the UK.
 NALP members come from a diverse range of backgrounds but are joined together by their skills and love of the law.Â

-As the only paralegal membership body that is recognised by Ofqual, a NALP qualification means national recognition and certification, as well as being an affordable alternative to university tuition costs.
+As the only paralegal membership body that is recognised by Ofqual, a NALP qualification means national recognition, as well as being an affordable alternative to university tuition costs.

 We can help you enhance your career within an existing practice or organisation, or provide you with a licence to practise (subject to eligibility criteria) if you wish to start your own paralegal business.Â